Detox | Part 1

 Toxins are in our homes.
 Due to energy efficiency standards set in the 1970s, our homes are now more airtight.
 This is great for fuel efficiency, but terrible for allowing fresh air into our homes.
 Now there is a phenomenon called Sick Building Syndrome, when toxins and poor air quality are actually making us sick.

 The great news is that our bodies were designed to remove toxins as we’re exposed to them.
-So for example, when you ingest mercury from shellfish, your body removes it – you pee it out and poop it out.
+When you ingest mercury from shellfish, your body removes it — you pee and poop it out.
 When you breathe in toxins from the air, your body coughs it out and your kidneys filter it out.

 How Do Toxins Cause Disease?

-As these chemicals in our bodies attach to our cell walls, they can actually change the structure of the cells and cause something called toxin induced loss of tolerance or TILT syndrome.
+As these chemicals in our bodies attach to our cell walls, they can actually change the structure of the cells and cause something called Toxin Induced Loss of Tolerance (TILT) Syndrome.
+This is also known as Multiple Chemical Sensitivity (MCS) or even “Sick Building Syndrome.”

 When toxic load spills over, it can sometimes cause your body to actually starts to attack itself with auto antibodies.
 We see this in mold illness, for example, when mold exposure causes people to make auto antibodies.
 We also see this related to lupus and celiac disease.